psychedelicious/mtg-quick-search/README.md

 ## Installation

 Until the extension is on the FF and Chrome web stores, you can install it manually.
+[Download from Releases](https://github.com/psychedelicious/mtg-quick-search/releases/tag/latest).

 ### Installation - Firefox